Ocelot

 Appearance

-The ocelot is the biggest of the small spotted cat species, one of the most common species of cat in its range and one of the best known.
-It is also considered amongst the most beautiful.
-Its short, sleek fur ranges from reddish, to tawny yellow, to gray, and has open, dark-centered rosettes and solid black spots, the markings often running in parallel chains along its sides of the body.
+The ocelot is the biggest of the small spotted cat species, one of the most common species of cat in its range, and one of the best known.
+It is also considered among the most beautiful.
+Its short, sleek fur ranges from reddish to tawny yellow, to gray, and has open, dark-centered rosettes and solid black spots, the markings often running in parallel chains along the sides of the body.
 Each individual’s coat has a unique pattern.
-Females are about one third smaller than males, but similar in appearance otherwise.
-It is quite a variable species, and about ten subspecies are currently recognized.
+Females are about one-third smaller than males, but similar in appearance otherwise.

 Distribution